calebtuttle/calebtuttle.github.io/notes/notes-on-practical-science.md

 I think we can give this topic a home.
 We might name it "pracitical science" after Aristotle's usage.

-I think the pieces of psychology, economics, and computer science are coming together in a way that might make an extremely in-depth and robust practical science possible.
+I think the pieces of psychology, economics, computer science, and even biological sciences are coming together in a way that might make an extremely in-depth and robust practical science possible.
 And I think we can get far by subsuming findings from these disciplines under [Aristotle's virtue ethics](https://plato.stanford.edu/entries/aristotle-ethics/).

 #### Why it matters
 A practical science is important because it would mean we can programmaticly define our goals as individuals and as a species.
 We could use this programmatic definition to get all our tools/machines/computers on the same page and directed toward _our_ goals.